 Integrated learning and collaboration in teaching and learning at all levels, early childhood through higher education.

 Irma Van Scoy is from upstate New York and taught at James Madison University in Virginia before joining the University of South Carolina's Early Childhood faculty in 1990.
-She served as the Associate Dean of the USC College of Education from 2000-2011.
-In Fall 2011, Van Scoy became the Executive Director of USC Connect, the university’s initiative to enhance students’ education through the integration of learning within and beyond the classroom.
+She served as the Associate Dean of the College of Education from 2000-2011.
+In Fall 2011, Van Scoy became the Executive Director of the Center for Integrative and Experiential Learning, the university’s initiative to enhance students’ education through the integration of learning within and beyond the classroom.